-DMF technology that moves droplets at this speed has been demonstrated $^{48-50}$.
+DMF technology that moves droplets at this speed has been demonstrated ^{44-46}.
 However, no DMFB with millions, let alone billions, of electrodes has been built.
 Undoubtedly, building such a large DMFB is an expensive proposition.
-We note that there is a trade-off between DMFB grid size and droplet speed: the grid size required to achieve a given write speed decreases as the speed of droplets increases.
-If the speed of DMF technology improves beyond 5 kHz, the required grid size will be considerably smaller.
+We note that there is a trade off between DMFB size and droplet speed: the required size of the DMFB decreases as the speed of droplets increases.
+If speed of DMF technology improves beyond 5 kHz, the required grid size will decrease.